 When you look through the Google search results for the term Hotel Photographer, you will see words like Luxury, Award Winning, Incredible.
-If those are the words you use to describe your hotel, then that is absolutely the type of hotel photographer you should hire.
+If those are the words you use to describe your hotel, then that is absolutely the type of hotel photographer you should hire and they are worth the expensive prices they charge.
 Some photographers specialize in high end, lifestyle photography.
 They are experts at selling a concept or an idea.
 These types of photo shoots can range from tens of thousands to hundreds of thousands of dollars.
 If this is the type of property you have, then by all means hire the very best and most talented photographer who can help you tell your story.

-On the other hand, if you do not have a luxury resort, then you are more likely interested in photographs that show the logistics of your property instead of inviting people to envision a lifestyle.
+On the other hand, if you do not have a luxury resort or high end luxury hotel, then you are more likely interested in photographs that show the logistics of your property instead of inviting people to envision a lifestyle.
 The words we chose to describe our approach is Quality, Consistency and Value.
 We specialize in midscale, limited service properties where the owners and the brand are focused on those same values.

 3 – Who will the actual Hotel Photographer be?